port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/relate-blueprints/relate-blueprints.md

 - Map a Kubernetes pod to the service it is providing;
 - etc.

-In this [live demo](https://demo.getport.io/packageVersionEntity?identifier=AnalyticsTracker_1_2_9) example, we can see a specific package version and it's related core packages. 🎬
+In this [live demo](https://demo.getport.io/packageVersionEntity?identifier=AnalyticsTracker_1_2_9) example, we can see a specific package version and its related core packages. 🎬

 #### Single Relation Structure